 Today, Piazza Navona remains the biggest Rome Christmas market, at least in the center.
 Every Roman (and visiting) family stops there at some point during the Christmas season.
 Stalls sell Christmas decorations, gifts and sweets and street performers juggle and dance, all under the gloriously-lit fountains and Church of Sant’Agnese in Agone.
 For atmosphere and convenience, the 100-year-old Christmas market is a good bet.
-And after being called off in 2015 and 2016, the market seems to be back — it should open on 2 December and close 6 January.
+And after being called off for some previous years, the market is back — it should open on 2 December 2018 and close 6 January 2019.
 (Of course, this being Italy, things can always change!).

 But.
 Most of the gifts for sale there are mass-produced, made-in-China items — and a far cry from the kind of artisanal gifts you can so easily find elsewhere in Rome.

 So here are some other top bets for the season.
 (And for more information on Rome during the holidays, don’t miss my full guide to Christmas in Rome!).
 Although some of these other markets are slightly out of the heart of the center, if you’re looking for a truly authentic Christmas market experience — one full of Roman families and locally-made goods — they’re worth the trip.

 Mercatino di Natale a Piazza di Spagna

 2016 saw, for the first time, a Christmas market at the Spanish Steps.
 Featuring the usual craft, gift and food stalls, it ran for one day only.
 The date still hasn’t been confirmed for 2018, though, so sit tight…